Dracdarc/EDP_MeanFieldGames/README.md

 # Project: Mean Field Game with Congestion Effects

 ## Overview
 This project explores numerical solutions of a Mean Field problem with congestion effects (see the [subject](subject.pdf) for more details).
 Using finite difference schemes, we solve forward-backward PDE systems to characterize optimal strategies of agents.
+A short summary of our work, used for the final presentation, is available in the file [slides](slides.pdf).

 ## Features
 - Implementation of finite-difference schemes for HJB and KFP equations.